 GLBTRT is committed to encouraging and supporting the free and necessary access to all information, as reflected by the missions of the American Library Association and democratic institutions.
 The Gay, Lesbian, Bisexual, and Transgender Round Table of the American Library Association is committed to serving the information needs of the gay, lesbian, bisexual, and transgender professional library community, and the gay, lesbian, bisexual, and transgender information and access needs of individuals at large.

 Social Responsibilities Round Table (SRRT), a unit within the American Library Association, works to make ALA more democratic and to establish progressive priorities not only for the Association, but also for the entire profession.
 Concern for human and economic rights was an important element in the founding of SRRT and remains an urgent concern today.
 SRRT believes that libraries and librarians must recognize and help solve social problems and inequities in order to carry out their mandate to work for the common good and bolster democracy.
 SRRT’s main Web site is hosted at http://libr.org/SRRT.

-Titles marked with asterisks are the 2013 Top Ten Titles.
+Titles marked with an asterisk (*) are a Top Ten Title.